markohantula/evidos.github.io/index.md

 ## Libraries & demos

-There are a few libraries and demos available to make connecting to out API easier.
+There are a few libraries and demos available to make connecting to our API easier.

 *   [.Net Client Library](https://github.com/Evidos/SignhostClientLibrary)
 *   [PHP Demo Client](https://github.com/Evidos/signhost-phpdemoclient)